rackerlabs/devsite/source/_posts/2014-06-23-from-bare-metal-to-rackspace-cloud.md

 <!-- more -->

-In the following post, the first of many in the [RPC Insights series](http://www.rackspace.com/blog/welcome-to-rpc-insights/), I am going to detail how to deploy a proof of concept Rackspace Private Cloud environment powered by OpenStack Havana on top of Ubuntu Server 12.04.4 LTS on bare metal servers.
+In the following post, the first of several in the [RPC Insights series](http://www.rackspace.com/blog/welcome-to-rpc-insights/), I am going to detail how to deploy a proof of concept Rackspace Private Cloud environment powered by OpenStack Havana on top of Ubuntu Server 12.04.4 LTS on bare metal servers.

 The Necessary Gear
 ------------------